 Ask for a Credit Limit Increase on Your Current Cards

 If you’ve had a card for a few months or more that you use fairly regularly and you’ve made all your payments on time, it’s very likely that your lender might increase your credit limit if you request it.
 This is a great move because it doesn’t require a credit check or an application, there’s no fee, and if you’re approved you’ll increase your open credit and lower your credit utilization ratio.

-That all-important ratio the amount of open credit that you’re utilizing, which accounts for 30% of your FICO score, second only to your payment history.
+That all-important ratio is the amount of open credit that you’re utilizing, which accounts for 30% of your FICO score, second only to your payment history.

 The best way to expand your open credit and boost your score is to pay down as much of your existing credit card debt as possible.
-If you pay down enough, you’ll see a boost in your score almost right away while eliminating toxic revolving debt from your financial life.
+If you pay down enough, you may see a boost in your score almost right away while eliminating revolving debt from your financial life.
 Of course, that option requires money that simply isn’t in many family budgets — but there’s another way.

 When it comes to your credit utilization ratio, lower is always better, but 30% is the industry’s magic number.
 If you’re struggling with debt, another line of credit might seem like the last thing you need, but if opening another credit card gets your utilization ratio below 30%, it might be worth it.
 This is especially true if you’re opening a balance transfer card that lets you park high-interest debt under the shelter of a 0% introductory APR for a year or more.

 This is more of a preventative measure than a strategy for score improvement, but the single best thing you can do for your score is avoid missing payments for any reason.
 The moment you do, none of your other efforts will matter — or at least they won’t matter nearly as much.
 Your payment history accounts for 35% of your total profile — greater than one-third of your overall score — which is more than any other factor in your financial life.